 But the good news is that at the end of these sessions, most people experience permanent hair removal.

-Yes, that’s right - no more nicking your skin while shaving those awkward areas (I’m talking to you, stupid behind the knee spot!), no more bikini waxes before holidays, no ingrown hairs, and no more buying countless razors, creams and gimmicky home treatments.
+Yes, that’s right - no more nicking your skin while shaving those awkward areas. no more bikini waxes before holidays, no ingrown hairs, and no more buying countless razors, creams and gimmicky home treatments.
 Brilliant!